corona-warn-app/cwa-documentation/scoping_document.md

 2. **Exposure**

    If exposure to infected persons is determined, the user receives a notification and recommendations on what to do.
-For instance, the user is asked to contact a medical professional or their responsible health department, or the user is asked to self-isolate or the user is notified that there is no need to self-isolate.
+For instance, the app recommends the user to contact a medical professional or their responsible health department, or alternatively, the app recommends the user to self-isolate.
+Contrarily, the app can also notify the user that there is no need to self-isolate.

 3. **Testing**